How to Become a Therapist

-The COVID-19 pandemic, as well as an increase in awareness of concepts like self-care, work-life balance and even mental health days, have helped “normalize mental health issues as part of a collective sense of overall health,” Cannon said.
+In addition to the pandemic, an increase in awareness of concepts like self-care, work-life balance and even mental health days, have helped “normalize mental health issues as part of a collective sense of overall health,” Cannon said.

 There are many possibilities to build a robust and meaningful career as a therapist.
 Often, when people think of being a therapist, “they think of working in private practice,” Welch said.